-Using a robot to improve brain cancer treatment is aim of new awardAugust 29th, 2013 in Cancer /
+Using a robot to improve brain cancer treatment is aim of new awardAugust 29, 2013 in Medicine & Health / Cancer

 With a five-year, $3 million R01 award from the National Institutes of Health (NIH), through the National Cancer Institute (NCI), a team of researchers led by Gregory Fischer, PhD, assistant professor of mechanical engineering and robotics engineering at Worcester Polytechnic Institute (WPI) and director of WPI's Automation and Interventional Medicine (AIM) Laboratory, will test a new, minimally invasive approach to treating brain tumors that promises to accurately destroy malignant tissue while leaving surrounding tissue unaffected.
 This approach would be a significant improvement over current treatments.